 Best Practices for Responding to Reviews

 When a customer leaves a review, they often don’t expect a response – they just need a place to air their grievances or let their opinions be heard.
-In fact, 48.3% of customer don’t expect a business to respond to their online review.
+In fact, 48.3% of customers don’t expect a business to respond to their online review.

 Respond to the Good & Bad